Algebraic-Programming/HiCR/docs/source/introduction/quickstart.rst

     See Related Example: :ref:`topology local`, :ref:`topology distributed`

-A programmer may discover the topology of the local system's devices by using backends that implement the :code:`HiCR::L1::TopologyManager` class.
+A programmer may discover the topology of the local system's devices by using backends that implement the :code:`HiCR::TopologyManager` class.
 For example, the HWLoC backend may be used to discover the local CPU socket / core / processing unit distribution and their associated memory spaces.

 Instantiating a Topology Manager
 -----------------------------------